-When stuck in a conversation with a fundamentalist who believes in the literal truth of the bible, nurse it can occasionally be instructional to point out that there are actually more disputed versions of the bible than there are words in the bible.
-This is hardly unsurprising, decease given the multitude of different often conflicting sources that had to be massaged into a coherent narrative, the push and pull of different groups within the early church who when creating a new copy would adapt the text to reflect what they believed Jesus ‘really’ meant and in doing so bolster the position of their sect in relation to others; and finally the natural errors that are so visible in the children’s game of Telephone when information is repeatedly imperfectly passed on.
+When stuck in a conversation with a fundamentalist who believes in the literal truth of the bible, pharmacy it can occasionally be instructional to point out that there are actually more disputed versions of the bible than there are words in the bible.
+This is hardly unsurprising, ophthalmologist given the multitude of different often conflicting sources that had to be massaged into a coherent narrative, the push and pull of different groups within the early church who when creating a new copy would adapt the text to reflect what they believed Jesus ‘really’ meant and in doing so bolster the position of their sect in relation to others; and finally the natural errors that are so visible in the children’s game of Telephone when information is repeatedly imperfectly passed on.

 What’s interesting to me in all this is the potential for these often minute changes in translation to have sent Christianity down very different paths than those it currently follows.
 Of these the most fascinating is the phrase that opens the gospel of John: